Dmitry-Borodin/SafeFacebook/README.md

 ------
 This simple app runs facebook in WebView sandbox without JavaScript enabled.
 It allows you to communicate with facebook community while don't send all your private data to facebook.
+No location information shared, no coarse location from cellular network is unavailable for FB.
+Only IP address.
+No tracking cookies since in this sandbox only FB website is active and all session data including cookies stays in this sandbox.

 Installation
 ------